amold83/Test/README.md

 #  Features
-*  The application has a responsive design for ease of use
+*  The application has a responsive user interface with a modern look and feel across browsers and devices (including mobile)
-*  Streamlined questions and user-friendly forms
+*  The application is fully 508 compliant
-*  The solution is fully 508 compliant
+*  Streamlined questions in the application entry module with user friendly forms
 *  Code follows stringent security standards based on the National Institute of Standards and Technology (NIST) benchmark
-*  Nudges: There are context-specific nudges throughout NH EASY to provide additional reminders and help for different scenarios.
+*  Nudges:There are context-specific nudges throughout NH EASY to provide additional reminders and help for different scenarios.
 Banners across the top of the user’s dashboard homepage when they log in.